 Stop joking – know when to be serious.
 At school I tried to keep the OCDemon at bay by laughing loudly, the class fool, taking the jokes too far, forcing them out when inside I was terrified of everything in the world.
-The silent moments between antics magnifying the ways I could die, how unless I thought things through to their conclusion, I was going to have my house set on fire by school bullies, with my parents still inside, or worse, maybe I would lose control, pouring the petrol and striking the match myself.
+The silent moments between antics magnifying the various ways I could die, how unless I thought things through to their conclusion, I was going to have my house set on fire by school bullies, with my parents still inside, or worse, maybe I would lose control, pouring the petrol and striking the match myself.
 So fuck silence, my education, a chance to be someone.
-Be silly instead, force out those crappy jokes because when the class is laughing, the crow is crying.
-God, how I wish now I’d stopped and learned something useful.
+Be silly instead, force out those crappy jokes because when the class is laughing, the crow is sobbing in a bucket.
+God, how I wish I’d stopped and learned something useful.
 But I know, struggling in that classroom all those years ago, it was impossible to absorb any information other than how I could draw blood, or ruin lives, or shock old people to death by screaming in their ears.
 I must not be too hard on myself, and I’m not – I don’t cut myself anymore for being plagued by these thoughts.

-Stop writing – when I’ve said enough for the day because thinking of the Crow is making me sad, know when to close the lap-top.
+Stop writing – when I’ve said enough for the day because thinking of the Crow is making me sad, know when to close the laptop.